code-chandan/MechaGrip/README.md

 ## What it can do

-- Controlled via joystick or sliders, or you can go full nerd and make it run from Python or serial commands
-- Decent strength it won’t lift bricks but a screwdriver or can of Red Bull?
-Easy.
-- Compact enough to sit on a table without feeling like it’s invading your space
-- Fully open source so you can mod the hell out of it
+I basically made it to just hold my stuff, that i gotta solder, so its not made to hold anything really solid, but future upgrades will do that

 ---

 ## Build Details

 The arm has 4 degrees of freedom (base, shoulder, elbow, gripper) and is powered by 4x MG996R high-torque metal gear servos.
-The body is mostly acrylic plates and some 3D printed joints.
-We used a PCA9685 servo driver so your Arduino doesn’t get cooked by current draw.
+I used a PCA9685 servo driver so your Arduino doesn’t get cooked by current draw.

-Wiring is simple, most of the mess is cable management.
-We zip-tied ours.
-You can be classier if you want.

 ---